lextm/jekyll-theme-chirpy/_posts/2008-8-20-snmp-design-change-sets-from-steve.md

 One thing that makes me astonished is that Steve and I have similar coding styles.
 And it is so hard to tell what changes (or mistakes possibly) are made by me or him. :-)

 Another interesting thing is that he uses the SVN way while I am forced to use Teamprise Explorer [once again by my ISP](/well-isp-known-issues-here-ff6b6ec0f2e1).
 Will there be any conflicts happening in the near future because of these clients?
-I don’t know.
+I don't know.
 But any way we will settle them down at last.

 Stay tuned.
 <!--more-->